-In Haitian Creole they often say, deye mon, gen mon, beyond mountains, there are more mountains.
+In Haitian Creole they often say, "Deye mon, gen mon," which means, "Beyond mountains, there are more mountains."
 Few Haitian proverbs are more apropos at the current time, as Haiti fights to regain its path to a promising future after the catastrophic 2010 earthquake knocked it from its tenuous recovery out of dark decades of brutal dictatorship, military juntas, violent gangs, and crushing poverty.
 Still, the resilience of the Haitian people is strong.
 This study abroad seminar is a once-in-a-career opportunity for students of peace operations, development, and humanitarian relief to look at and study not just Haiti, but the system of international assistance as a whole.

-Students of the 2019 Haiti study trip will dive headlong into the confusing world of post-disaster recovery and immerse themselves amongst the non-governmental workers, the ‘blue helmets’ of the UN, the diplomats, development officials and security experts.
+Students on this program will dive headlong into the confusing world of post-disaster recovery and immerse themselves amongst the non-governmental workers, the ‘blue helmets’ of the UN, the diplomats, development officials and security experts.
 Students will then hear the story of international assistance from the Haitians themselves, Haitians reflecting all walks of the civil society, from government, to private, and not-for-profit groups fighting to forge the new Haiti.

 - Hear from the Haitian government about the benefits and risks of foreign involvement in Haitian affairs.